AustEcon/bitsv/docs/source/index.rst

 Community
 ---------

-Here you will find everything you need to know about the development of Bit and the community surrounding it.
+Here you will find everything you need to know about the development of Bitcash and the community surrounding it.

 .. toctree::